NSHipster/articles/2019-08-26-identifiable.md

 you might consider factoring everything into a self-contained [property wrapper](/propertywrapper/).

-Monotonically increasing sequences have a lot of benefits: they're easy to implement,
+Monotonically increasing sequences have a lot of benefits, and they're easy to implement.

 This kind of approach can provide unique identifiers for records, but only within the scope of the device on which the program is being run